 This website provides information about compliance and complaints related to the accommodation standards in supportive living and long-term care accommodations, and is updated as visits occur.

 In addition, Alberta Health audits a sample of continuing care accommodations each year, including long-term care accommodations, for compliance with the Continuing Care Health Standards and applicable Infection Prevention and Control Standards.

 The Supportive Living Accommodation Licensing Act, defines supportive living accommodations and the licensing requirements.
 The Supportive Living Accommodation Regulation contains the standards that supportive living accommodations are required to comply to.

 Supportive living accommodations combine accommodation with supports and services for a wide range of adults, including seniors and persons with disabilities.
 Available services often include meals, housekeeping and social activities.
 Residents can receive professional nursing services through home care.
-Supportive living accommodations housing four or more individuals and providing or arranging for services related to safety and security, and offers, or arranges for at least one meal a day or housekeeping services, must be licensed under the Supportive Living Accommodations Licensing Act.
+Supportive living accommodations housing four or more individuals and providing or arranging for services related to safety and security, and offering, or arranging for at least one meal a day or housekeeping services, must be licensed under the Supportive Living Accommodation Licensing Act.

 Long-term care accommodations are nursing homes under the Nursing Homes Act or auxiliary hospitals under the Hospitals Act and can be run by for and not for profit organizations, or by Alberta Health Services.
 Individuals must be assessed and placed by Alberta Health Services.

 An accommodation's compliance with the supportive living accommodation standards, long-term care accommodation standards and/or health service standards is just one of many considerations when selecting a supportive living or long-term care accommodation.